DanskSupermarked/dansksupermarked-update/README.md

 ## Use Case
 A [CRON](https://docs.puppet.com/puppet/latest/type.html#cron) job will collect a list of packages to be updated.
+If a pull request with the defined 'pr_title' doesn't already exist, one can be created for data collected in that environemnt/branch.
 Then create a GIT PR to be reviewed, eventually edited, and finally merged in your Puppet configuration to have the packages updated during the next Puppet run.

 ## OS Support